Uzès: Ucetia

 Ucetia is the name of a Gallo-Roman oppidum in the Roman province of Occitania.
 Its existence was recorded on a list of eleven other settlements on a stela in Nîmes (ancient Nemausus) on which its name appears as "VCETIAE".
 It was under the administration of Nemausus, to which it provided water via a Roman aqueduct.
 Ucetia was also known as Castrum Uceciense, which is in the Notitia of the Provinces of Gallia.

-In 2017, mosaics discovered by accident during construction at a local high school represented material proof of the existence of Ucetia.
+In 2017, Roman mosaics were discovered by accident during construction at a local high school, and represented material proof of Ucetia.
 The mosaics had depictions of animals such as a deer, an owl, an eagle, and bulls.
 These have been identified as "honor to the Roman gods".
-For many European cultures, deer represent deities of the woodlands, and the owl was a symbol of the goddess Athena.
-Together with the animals there were decorations that included water, geometric shapes, colors, and patterns, including a design with swastika-like elements.
+For many European cultures, deer represented deities of the woodlands, and the owl was a symbol of the goddess Athena.
+Together with the animals, decorations represented water, geometric shapes, colors, and patterns, including a design with ancient swastika-like elements.

 Ucetia was inhabited from at least the 1st century B.C. until the 7th century A.D.

 Ucetia and Pont du Gard

-Ucetia was known to have been a source of water carried via aqueduct to many communities, especially ancient Nemausus (Nîmes), which grew to a size of about 30,000 people.
+Ucetia was known to have been a source of water carried via aqueduct to many communities, especially ancient Nemausus (Nîmes), which grew to a population of about 30,000.
 The aqueduct system included the Pont du Gard.
 Construction of the aqueduct led to a "classic Roman tragedy" of greed in the nearby cities and towns that affected Ucetia and other communities.

+Second World War

+From September 1940 to 9 November 1942, PC Cadix operated at Château des Fouzes near Uzès, in Vichy France.

+It was a cryptographer team organized by French major Gustave Bertrand, comprising 15 Polish men from the Polish Cipher Bureau, 9 Frenchmen and 7 Republican Spanish refugees.

+From there, they worked against Axis ciphers including the Enigma machine.